cossacklabs/product-docs/acra/configuring-maintaining/tls/crl.md

 But more advanced features like [CRL extensions](https://datatracker.ietf.org/doc/html/rfc5280#section-5.2) (including [delta CRLs](https://datatracker.ietf.org/doc/html/rfc5280#section-5.2.4)) are not handled yet.

 CRL-related flags and their description.
-Work in `acra-connector`, `acra-server` and `acra-translator`.
+Works for `acra-connector`, `acra-server` and `acra-translator`.

 * `--tls_crl_url=<url>`